ballerina-platform/module-ballerinax-docusign.dsesign/README.md

 This sample demonstrates a scenario of creating an envelope with a document and sending it to respective recipients to add the e-signature using the Ballerina Google DocuSign eSignature connector.

-### Step 1: Import the package
+### Step 1: Import the module

-Import the `ballerinax/docusign.dsesign` package into your Ballerina project.
+Import the `ballerinax/docusign.dsesign` module into your Ballerina project.

 ```ballerina
 import ballerinax/docusign.dsesign;